egvimo/ansible-docker/README.md

 # Ansible inside Docker

-A very simple Docker image to run Ansible commands and playbooks.
+A very simple Docker image to run Ansible commands and playbooks, and Molecule tests.

 ## Usage